 In addition to the weaknesses in the relationships, the significant monthly Sr/Ca-SST calibration equations differed from those reported in literature.
-The equation for

-Asan2-1 has a higher intercept and steeper slope than the average calibration equation for Porites studies reported by Correge (2006) and that of Bell et al. (2011a), but is within the range of reported equations.
+The equation for Asan2-1 has a higher intercept and steeper slope than the average calibration equation for Porites studies reported by Correge (2006) and that of Bell et al. (2011a), but is within the range of reported equations.
 The slope for the Asan1-1 equation, however, was nearly twice as steep and with a higher intercept than that reported in any of the reviewed equations (Correge 2006).
 The only equation with a slope as steep found in literature was from the core studied by Alibert and Kinsley (2008) in Papua New Guinea for which the slope was even twice that of Asan1-1.

-It is clear from this analysis that SST is not the only controlling factor of strontium incorporation in the Guam cores and may not be even a dominant driver in some of the corals studied.
-Despite the fact that the seasonality in SST at all three locations is similar, the distinctness of Sr/Ca records of the four cores is striking.
+It is clear from this analysis that SST was not the only controlling factor of Sr incorporation in the Guam cores and may not be even a dominant driver in some of the corals studied.
+Despite the fact that the seasonality in SST at all three locations was similar based on instrumental SST records (Storlazzi et al. 2013; Sea Engineering, Inc. 2010; Storlazzi et al. 2009), the lack of congruence in Sr/Ca records of the four cores is striking.
 Variation Sr/Ca measured in the Agat1-1 and Apra2-1 cores does not show an annual structure, and there is even little congruence between these two records.
 Furthermore, the Sr/Ca record from a second core from Agat (Agat2-1, data not shown) collected just a few meters from Agat1-1 showed another completely distinct pattern.
-Asan1-1 and Asan2-1, collected less than 500m from one another also show differing responses to SST, despite their physical proximity.
+Asan1-1 and Asan2-1, collected less than 500 m from one another also show differing responses to SST, despite their physical proximity.
 Although both Sr/Ca records collected from Asan showed annual Sr/Ca patterns and significant relationships to monthly SST, Sr/Ca for Asan1-1 appeared to respond to SST changes on average annual scale, whereas the Asan2-1 record did not.

 Given the understanding that Sr/Ca in coral cores is typically closely correlated with SST, and that the relationship is driven by SST-modified incorporation of Sr/Ca from functionally stable seawater Sr/Ca concentrations, as discussed in Chapter 1, the weaknesses in the Sr/Ca-SST relationship found here can logically be caused only by two things.
-Either 1.) the SST dependence of the strontium incorporation pathways are modified in these corals, or 2.) the seawater Sr/Ca concentrations are less constant than typical at these locations.
-Studying either of these potential causes directly is outside the scope of this study.
+Either 1.) the SST dependence of the Sr incorporation pathways are modified in these corals, or 2.) the seawater Sr/Ca concentrations are less constant than typical at these locations.
+Studying either of these potential causes directly was outside the scope of this study.
 However, the growth-dependent Sr/Ca-SST calibration and a brief analysis of the relationship between Sr/Ca and the available environmental parameters below gives insight into these two possibilities.

-Growth-dependent Sr/Ca-SST Model
+Growth-Dependent Sr/Ca-SST Model

 Strontium incorporation is linked to skeleton formation and mediated by at least two separate mechanisms (passive and active transport) which could be affected by many localized environmental conditions.
-Therefore, variations in coral growth were the primary putative cause of the observed coral-to-coral discrepancies in the Sr/Ca record and weaknesses in the Sr/Ca-SST relationship observed in this study.
-However, exploration of how coral growth was related to SST and Sr/Ca revealed little evidence to support that coral growth was a primary cause of either.
+Therefore, variation in coral growth was the primary putative cause of the observed coral-to-coral discrepancies in the Sr/Ca record and weaknesses in the Sr/Ca-SST relationship observed in this study.
+However, exploration of how coral growth was related to SST and Sr/Ca revealed little evidence to support that coral growth was a primary cause of either the coral-to-coral discrepancies or weak Sr/Ca-SST relationships.
 Skeletal density, linear extension rate, and calcification rates were found to be only weakly related to SST and Sr/Ca, and these growth parameters explained little of the differences in Sr/Ca records between corals.